French parent-subsidiary regime 2026: conditions, 5% add-back, 1.25% effective tax

 - the parent-subsidiary régime (Articles 145 and 216 of the CGI) deals solely with the taxation of dividends: it exempts dividends received by the parent company, subject to a 5% add-back;

-- tax consolidation (Articles 223 A et seq. of the CGI) allows the results of all companies within a group to be consolidated: losses of one company are offset against the profits of another, and intra-group dividends are entirely eliminated (no add-back).
+- tax consolidation (Articles 223 A et seq. of the CGI) allows the results of all companies within a group to be consolidated: losses of one company are offset against the profits of another, and intra-group dividends bear a reduced add-back for overhead costs of 1% (not 5%), since the 2019 Finance Act abolished their full neutralisation.

 The two régimes can coexist.
-Within a tax-consolidated group, dividends circulating between group companies are eliminated by the consolidation mechanism itself.
-The parent-subsidiary régime remains relevant, however, for dividends received from subsidiaries not included in the consolidation perimeter — for example, foreign subsidiaries or subsidiaries held at less than 95%.
+Within a tax-consolidated group, dividends circulating between group companies and eligible for the parent-subsidiary régime bear the reduced 1% add-back.
+The parent-subsidiary régime remains fully relevant, however, for dividends received from subsidiaries not included in the consolidation perimeter, for example foreign subsidiaries or subsidiaries held at less than 95%.

 Risk situations and pitfalls to avoid#